If you are into weaving you are probably familiar with a frame, circle or rigid heddle loom.

 Also, don’t forget what you are trying to make.
 If the goal of your inkle weaving project is to make a belt, you better use some yarn that is strong enough to hold your pants up.

 Read our article on choosing the right weaving yarn here.

-Then depending on how you pass the yarn through the warp threads, you can create different patterns.
+Then the actual weaving begins and depending on how you pass the weft yarn through the warp threads, you can create different patterns.